Q. I need to give up my pet. Can you take him or her?

 Q. Where are your offices, animals, and thrift store located?

 A. Our administrative office is located at 4057 Chain Bridge Road in Fairfax City across the street from the Fairfax County Courthouse.
 Our cats, rabbits, small mammals, and birds are housed there as well.
 Dogs and horses stay at our farm in Centreville.
 You must have an appointment prior to seeing animals at our Centreville location.
-Our thrift store, Second Chance 1, is located next door to our administrative office at 4055 Chain Bridge Road.
+Our thrift store, Second Chance Thrift and Gift, is located next door to our administrative office at 4055 Chain Bridge Road.
 See location details here.
 Learn more about adoptions here.

 Q. How do I become a volunteer?